 Life is never as amazing as when we share the special moments with our loved ones.
 When looking for a unique experience to share with our dear friends visiting us from Brazil, Fernanda, and Claudinho, we came across diving in Komodo Island, a board of Alexa.
 Nothing sounded to beat such a beautiful boat navigating towards one of the best diving spots on earth (CNN Survey 2015).

-If you have the curiosity to see what an undeveloped and new nation is like you should go to East Timor.
+If you have the curiosity to experience what an undeveloped and new nation is like you should go to East Timor.
 I say new nation because this former Portuguese colony became the first new sovereign state of the 21st century in 2002.
-The country was utterly ruined in 1999, when the Indonesian troops who had occupied it for 24 years were forced to withdraw after a United Nations referendum resulted in its independence.
-Almost 15 years after this event, it is still very poor and there is not too much going on in East Timor, as we expected.
-And this is actually the reason why we decided to visit this little nation in the Indian ocean.
-We wanted to see how a country in its very beginning is like.
+The country was utterly ruined in 1999 when the Indonesian troops who had occupied it for 24 years were forced to withdraw after a United Nations referendum resulted in its independence.
+Almost 15 years after this event, it still lacks in resources, and there is not too much happening in East Timor.
+And this is the reason why we decided to visit this little nation in the Indian Ocean.
+We wanted to see with our eyes how a country in its very beginning looks like.